Your SoCal Weather Report For July 31 - August 4: Cool Weather Ahead, But The Heat Will Come Back

 - Warnings and advisories: Beach hazards statement

-It will be warm and humid today as monsoonal moisture continues to linger.

 Highs at the beaches will be in the 70s — in downtown L.A., around 90 degrees.
-In the valleys, the range will be 91 to 100.
-In the Antelope Valley, it'll be 96 to 104.
-In the Coachella Valley, it'll range from 104 to 108, with a chance of showers in the San Bernardino County mountains.
+In the valleys, the range will be 90 to 98.
+In the Antelope Valley, it'll be 91 to 96.
+In the Coachella Valley, it'll range from 102 to 104.

-The National Weather Service, though, is forecasting a slight cooling trend until midweek, when temperatures will start to warm up again.
+The National Weather Service says that the monsoonal moisture is bringing 20-30 percent chance of thunderstorms for L.A. county today, mainly over the eastern San Gabriel mountains, San Bernardino county mountains and the foothills of the Antelope Valley.
+The most rainfall expected is half an inch.

 About those advisories